‘Borderlands 3’ Plot Teased In Battleborn Update: New Planet, A Face Turn & More

 With the content of the decoded message in mind, it appears that there is more to Tannis than meets the eye.
 This particular idea has been embraced well by the Borderlands community, as it would give the upcoming game a notable twist.
 Speculations about the character are abounding, with some fans stating that Tannis might have experienced something about the Eridians and the Vaults that ultimately made her go over the edge.
 Others, on the other hand, stated that she might have been evil all along, and that she has been pulling everyone’s strings since the first Borderlands game.
 Regardless of the current player theories about Tannis’ role in Borderlands 3, it seems certain that the character would be pivotal in the plot of the upcoming game.

-The reveal date of Borderlands 3 remains unknown at this point, though speculations are high that an announcement for the highly-anticipated title would be released soon.
+The reveal date of Borderlands 3 remains unknown at this point, though speculations are high that an announcement for the highly anticipated title would be released soon.
 With a tech demo featuring what appears to be game-ready footage being revealed and a coded message referencing the plot of the upcoming title being discovered in Battleborn, there is a pretty good chance that Gearbox might be going for a pre-E3 reveal.
-The consoles that the upcoming game would be released to have not been confirmed by the developer, though rumors are high that Borderlands 3 would be released for the PS4, PS 4 Pro, Xbox One S, Xbox Scorpio and PC platforms.
+The consoles that the upcoming game would be released to have not been confirmed by the developer, though rumors are high that Borderlands 3 would be released for the PS4, PS 4 Pro, Xbox One S, Xbox Scorpio, and PC platforms.

 [Featured Image by Bago Games|Flickr|Cropped and Resized|CC BY 2.0]